ProjectCodex/OpenSourceProjects/HowToOpenSource.md

 1. Now submit a pull request!
 Click the "pull request" button on your repo page.
-This lets the repo owners know that you have made some changes for them to review.
+This lets the original repo owners know that you have made some changes for them to review.
 If they like them, they'll be merged in.
 If not, they may ask you to make some changes, which you can then implement and resubmit.